 The Student Organizations Commission serves as the governing link from Student Senate to student organizations on campus and meets regularly throughout the academic year.
-This commission works with campus organizations during their founding as well as oversight of the Annual Student Organization Re-Registration Process, and the Student Org Segregated Fee Funding Process.
-Assistance with drafting organization constitutions, Blugold Connect+ navigation, and applying for funding is available by the commission director as well as SOC members.
+This commission works with campus organizations during their founding as well as oversight of the Annual Student Organization Re-Registration Process, the Student Org Segregated Fee Funding Process, assistance with drafting organizations constitutions, Blugold Connect+ navigation, .
 Organizations may email the Student Organizations Commission Director at stusen52@uwec.edu.